The Recipe: A traditional Greek salad, with chicken added, it's familiar and new at the same time.

 - 1/2 cup crumbled feta cheese

-Arrange lettuce and spinach on four plates.
-Top with chicken mixture, then sprinkle with feta cheese.
+TO SERVE Arrange lettuce and spinach on four plates.
+Top with the chicken mixture, then sprinkle with feta cheese.
 Serve with torn pita bread and hummus – and enjoy, at home!

 MORE SERVING IDEAS Usually, I make this salad all in one big jumble but for a group, I've also made a "Greek Salad Bar" with individual bowls of each of the ingredients, letting people build their own salad plates.
 For picture purposes and for a person or two, a "composed salad" does the trick.
 All work!